andres-erbsen/andres.systems/src/blog/2013-12-30-stuff-that-matters.md

 takes learning, learn.
 If it takes dedication, please put in the effort but do not burn yourself out.
 This is your life, your world.
 Go.
 Do it.
 Now.

-Edited 2014-01-01 to remove a link to the prosecution of Jim Bell, which , even thoufh interesting by itself, does not by all interpretations support the point I am trying to make here.
+Edited 2014-01-01 to remove a link to the prosecution of Jim Bell, which, even though interesting by itself, does not by all interpretations support the point I am trying to make here.

 [30C3]: http://media.ccc.de/browse/congress/2013/